cilphex/dropkick/README.md

 **Notice**

 - This was a hackathon project so it may have bugs
-- Currently only works in Chrome.
+- I put a little bit of work into trying to get it to work in Chrome, Firefox, and Safari, but no guarantees.
 RTC (the p2p stuff) was new at the time and very fragile.
-Was not programmed to modern spec and interoperability.

 --